Opposite of AUDIENCE – 35 Antonyms With Sentence Examples

 Solitude The play drew in a large audience.
 He enjoyed the peace of solitude by the riverbank.

-READ: Opposite of DESTINATION - 35 Antonyms With Sentence Examples
+READ: Opposite of NAME - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of AUDIENCE